dplassgit/ssl-compilers/README.md

 Ruby was ok.
 It thinks it's a better Python, but to me, I feel it's like the worst of Python and JavaScript...

 Scala was new for me as well.
-It seemed really similar to Kotlin to me.
+It seems to be a cross between Kotlin and Python.
 I liked the ability to automatically run tests whenever a file changed (via the `~test` command in `sbt`.)

+I went back and added tests for Python, Go and C++, when I revamped the two-character symbol lexical analysis.

 Future languages may include:
+   * awk (in progress)
    * [d2lang](https://github.com/dplassgit/d2lang)
    * D
    * Rust
    * [Sly](https://github.com/dabeaz/sly) (a Python parser generator)
    * [ANTLR](https://www.antlr.org/) ("Another Tool for another parser generator")
-   * awk
    * bash